 Importing Microsoft PowerPoint Content Into Lectora

 Many features in Microsoft PowerPoint are supported in Lectora, but not all.
 Importing PowerPoint content is not an exact one-to-one conversion.
 This means that text and other objects might look slightly different after importing them.
-However, with the “Size for Lectora” option, as well as enhancements to shape recognition and callouts, Lectora has greatly improved the import process for PowerPoint presentations.
-In this article, we’ll discuss a few of the enhancements, conversion rules, and considerations for importing PowerPoint into Lectora 16.2 and newer.
+In this article, we’ll discuss a few of the enhancements, conversion rules, and considerations for importing PowerPoint into Lectora 16.2 and newer, and Lectora Online.

-You can import PowerPoint presentations two ways: importing the entire Microsoft PowerPoint presentation to create a new title or selecting to import individual pages from the presentation as new pages in an existing title.
-For details about importing PowerPoint presentations, visit the Lectora Information Center.
+Lectora desktop only: You can import PowerPoint presentations two ways: importing the entire Microsoft PowerPoint presentation to create a new title or selecting to import individual pages from the presentation as new pages in an existing title.

 Supported PowerPoint Versions

-To import PowerPoint content into Lectora, you must have PowerPoint 2007 or newer installed on the same computer as Lectora.
+To import PowerPoint content, you must have PowerPoint 2007 or newer installed on the same computer you are using to upload.
 (2010 or newer is recommended for the best results.)
 The PowerPoint presentation needs to be saved as a .pptx file.
 If you have older .ppt files, open them in PowerPoint and save them using the .pptx extension.

 Selecting the Title Size